wce-codepals/roadmap/README.md

 3. List out helpful resources for that goal

 ## Commit guidleines:
-doc: update to documentation changes.\
+* doc: update to documentation changes.
-res: adding help resource links.\
+* res: adding help resource links.
-typo: fixing errors in existing documentation.
+* typo: fixing errors in existing documentation.

-Note: This repository is in work under progress an intended to be kept updated as we as a team feel that *'Learning is a continuous process'*.
+**Note:** *'Learning is a continuous process'* and so is this repositories state✌️